christinegaribian/soundwaves/docs/README.md

 Users will be able to:

-- [ ] Select squares to be played
+- [ ] Create a pattern to be played
+- [ ] Play and pause the current patern
-- [ ] Clear the current sound pattern by pressing the spacebar
+- [ ] Clear the current sound pattern
-- [ ] Share their musical creation
+- [ ] Generate a random pattern

 In addition, this project will include: